ValisVeckers/RadioDJ-now-playing-PHP/README.md

 ## <a name="config-php"></a>Let's start with the `config.php`

+Both, `radiodj.php` and `display.php` source this file for configuration so all global variables are easy to change in one place.

 **1.** Open `config.php` in your editor and find line 3\.
 It should look like this:

 <pre>$XPWD = 'RADIODJ_NOW_PLAYING_INFO_PASSWORD';</pre>